Tests and diagnosisBy Mayo Clinic Staff

 Most pregnant women in the United States aren't routinely screened for toxoplasmosis, and most states don't screen infants for the infection.
-Without specific screening, toxoplasmosis is often difficult to diagnose because signs and symptoms, when they occur, are similar to those of more common illnesses such as the flu and mononucleosis.
+Without specific screening, toxoplasmosis is often difficult to diagnose because signs and symptoms, when they occur, are similar to those of more common illnesses, such as the flu and mononucleosis.

-Testing in pregnancy
+Testing during pregnancy

 What test results mean

 Sometimes you may be tested early in the course of the disease before your body has a chance to produce antibodies.
 In that case, you may have a negative result, even though you're infected.
 To be certain, your doctor may recommend retesting several weeks later.
-In most cases, though, a negative toxoplasmosis test result means you've never been infected and therefore aren't immune to the disease.
-If you're at high risk, you can take certain precautions so that you don't become infected in the future.

 Testing your baby

 If you're pregnant and have a current toxoplasmosis infection, the next step is to determine whether your baby also is infected.
 Tests your doctor may recommend include:

 - Amniocentesis.
 In this procedure, which may be done safely after 15 weeks of pregnancy, your doctor uses a fine needle to remove a small amount of fluid from the fluid-filled sac that surrounds the fetus (amniotic sac).
 Tests are then performed on the fluid to check for evidence of toxoplasmosis.
 Amniocentesis carries a slight risk of miscarriage and minor complications, such as cramping, leaking fluid or irritation where the needle was inserted.